deterministic-adversarials/YY/README.md

 3. Matplotlib
 4. Tensorflow

-Sample codes require this libraries.
-Please install on your environment.
+Sample codes require these libraries.
+Please install them on your environment.